-The FMCSA rules on motor carrier driver hours of service limit the maximum number of hours a driver may be on duty between mandatory off-duty hours.
+The FMCSA rules on motor carrier driver hours of service limit the maximum number of hours a driver may be on duty between mandatory off-duty hours and require driver rest breaks.
 These rules could result in us not meeting customer demands, upward pressure on driver wages and benefits, underutilization of our truck fleet and/or use of higher cost purchased transportation which could have a material adverse effect on our financial condition, results of operations, liquidity and cash flows.

 The Company's operations are subject to a variety of other federal, state and local laws and regulations, including labor and employment, wage and hour and employee benefit laws and regulations, tax, environmental, health and safety, data privacy, anti-trust and securities laws and regulations.
 Compliance with these laws and regulations is onerous and expensive.
 New and changing laws and regulations can adversely affect the Company's business by increasing costs and requiring changes to the Company's business.
 New and changing laws and regulations can also create uncertainty about how such laws and regulations will be interpreted and applied.
 There can be no assurance the Company's employees, contractors or agents will not violate such laws and regulations or the Company's policies and procedures.
-If the Company is found to have violated laws and regulations, it could materially adversely affect the Company's business, reputation, results of operations and financial condition.
+If the Company is found to have violated laws and regulations, it could materially adversely impact our financial condition, results of operations, liquidity and cash flows.